Brow Lift In Beverly Hills

-A forehead lift or “browlift” is a procedure that elevates the eyebrows to give a more youthful, refreshed look to that area The procedure corrects drooping brows and improves the horizontal lines and furrows that can make a person appear angry, sad or tired.
+A brow lift or forehead lift is a procedure that elevates the eyebrows to give a more youthful, refreshed look to that area.
+The procedure corrects drooping brows and softens the horizontal lines and furrows that can make a person appear angry, sad, or tired.

-A forehead lift is most commonly performed in the 40-60 age range.
+Most people who opt to get a forehead lift do so between ages 40 and 60.
 However, it can also help people of any age who have developed furrows or frown lines due to stress or muscle activity.
-Individuals with inherited conditions, such as a low, heavy brow or furrowed lines above the nose can achieve a more alert and refreshed look with this procedure.
+Individuals with inherited conditions, such as a low, heavy brow or furrowed lines above the nose, can achieve a more alert and refreshed look with this procedure.

-Forehead lift is often performed in conjunction with a facelift to provide a smoother overall look to the face.
-Eyelid surgery (blepharoplasty) may also be performed at the same time as a forehead lift, especially if a patient has significant skin overhang in the upper eyelids.
-In some cases patients who feel they need eyelid surgery may actually benefit from a browlift instead.
+Many forehead lift patients choose to get a facelift at the same time to provide a smoother overall look to the face.
+You may wish to have eyelid surgery (blepharoplasty) performed at the same time as a forehead lift, especially if you have significant skin overhang in the upper eyelids.
+In some cases, patients who feel they need eyelid surgery may benefit from a brow lift instead.

 Remember, a forehead lift can enhance your appearance and your self-confidence, but it won’t necessarily change your looks to match your ideal or cause other people to treat you differently.
 Before you decide to have surgery, think carefully about your expectations and discuss them in detail with either Dr. David Kim or Dr. Eugene Kim.

-Complications are rare and usually minor when a qualified plastic surgeon performs a forehead lift However, it’s still essential to consider the possibility of complications must be considered.
+Complications are rare and usually minor when a qualified plastic surgeon performs a forehead lift However, it’s still essential to consider the possibility of complications.

 Formation of a broad scar is also a rare complication.
-This may be treated surgically by removing the wide scar tissue so a new, thinner scar may result.
+We can treat this condition surgically by removing the wide scar tissue so a new, thinner scar may result.
 Also, in some patients, hair loss may occur along the scar edges.

 For a better understanding of how a forehead lift might change your appearance, look into a mirror and place the palms of your hands at the outer edges of your eyes, above your eyebrows.

 While looking in a mirror, gently draw the skin up to raise the brow and the forehead area.
-That is approximately what a forehead lift would do for you.
+The resulting appearance is approximately what a forehead lift would do for you.

-During your consultation, Dr. Kim will discuss your goals for the surgery and ask you about certain medical conditions that could cause problems during or after the procedure, such as uncontrolled high blood pressure, blood-clotting problems, or the tendency to develop large scars.
+During your consultation, our doctors will discuss your goals for the surgery and ask you about any medical conditions that could cause problems during or after the procedure, such as uncontrolled high blood pressure, blood-clotting problems, or the tendency to develop large scars.
 Be sure to tell Dr. Kim if you have had previous facial surgery, if you smoke, or if you take any drugs or medications — including aspirin or other drugs that affect clotting.

-During the consultation, Dr. David Kim or Dr. Eugene Kim will explain the surgical technique, the recommended type of anesthesia, the type of facility where the surgery will be performed, the risks and the costs involved.
+During the consultation, Dr. David Kim or Dr. Eugene Kim will explain the surgical technique, the recommended type of anesthesia, the type of facility where you will have your surgery performed, and the risks and costs involved.
 Don’t hesitate to ask any questions you may have, especially those regarding your expectations and concerns about the results of surgery.

-Dr. Kim will give you specific instructions to prepare for the procedure, including guidelines on eating and drinking, smoking, and taking and avoiding certain vitamins and medications.
-It is important to follow instructions closely to allow for proper healing and to attain the best results possible.
+Our doctors will give you specific instructions to prepare for the procedure, including guidelines on eating and drinking, smoking, and taking and avoiding certain vitamins and medications.
+It is crucial to follow instructions closely to allow for proper healing and to attain the best results possible.

 If your hair is very short, you may wish to let it grow out before surgery, so that it’s long enough to hide the scars while they heal.

-Whether your forehead lift is done in an outpatient facility or in the hospital, you should arrange for someone to drive you home after your surgery, and to help you out for a day or two.
+Whether your forehead lift takes place in an outpatient facility or in the hospital, you should arrange for someone to drive you home after your surgery, and to help you out for a day or two.

-As with most plastic surgery procedures a browlift will usually be performed at an outpatient surgery center.
+As with most plastic surgery procedures, a brow lift will usually occur at an outpatient surgery center.

-Most forehead lifts are performed under local anesthesia, combined with a sedative to make you drowsy.
+Most forehead lifts take place while you are under local anesthesia, combined with a sedative to make you drowsy.
 You’ll be awake but relaxed, and although you may feel some tugging and mild discomfort, your forehead will be insensitive to pain.
 Some surgeons prefer to use general anesthesia, in which case you’ll sleep through the entire operation.

 Dr. David Kim or Dr. Eugene Kim will help you decide which surgical approach will best achieve your cosmetic goals: the classic or “open” method, or the endoscopic forehead lift.
-Make sure you understand the technique that your surgeon recommends and why he or she feels it is best for you.
+Make sure you understand the technique your surgeon recommends and why they feel it is best for you.

-The classic forehead lift: Before the operation begins, your hair will be tied with rubber bands on either side of the incision line.
-They will not shave your head, but they may need to trim hair that is growing directly in front of the incision line may need to be trimmed.
+The classic forehead lift: Before the operation begins, the surgical team will tie back your hair with rubber bands on either side of the incision line.
+They will not shave your head, but they may need to trim hair that is growing directly in front of the incision line.

-For most patients, a coronal incision will be used.
+For most patients, we will use a coronal incision.
 It follows a headphone-like pattern, starting at about ear level and running across the top of the forehead and down the other side of the head.
-The incision is usually made well behind the hairline so that the scar won’t be visible.
+We usually make the incision well behind the hairline so the scar won’t be visible.

 If you are bald or have thinning hair, your surgeon may recommend a mid-scalp incision so the resulting scar follows the natural junction of two bones in your skull and is less conspicuous.

-Working through the incision, the skin of the forehead is carefully lifted so that the underlying tissue can be removed and the muscles of the forehead can be altered or released.
-The eyebrows may also be elevated and excess skin at the incision point will be trimmed away to help create a smoother, more youthful appearance.
+Working through the incision, the surgeon carefully lifts the forehead skin so they can remove the underlying tissue and alter or release the forehead muscles.
+They may also elevate the eyebrows and trim away excess skin at the incision point to help create a smoother, more youthful appearance.

 After completing these steps, your surgeon will close the incision with stitches or clips.
-Your surgical team will wash your face and hair will be washed to prevent irritation and the rubber bands will be removed from your hair.
+Your surgical team will wash your face and hair to prevent irritation and remove the rubber bands from your hair.
 Although some plastic surgeons do not use any dressings, your doctor may choose to cover the incision with gauze padding and wrap the head in an elastic bandage.

-The endoscopic forehead lift: Typically, an endoscopic forehead lift requires the same preparation steps as the traditional procedure: the hair is tied back and trimmed behind the hairline where the incisions will be made.
+The endoscopic forehead lift: Typically, an endoscopic forehead lift requires the same preparation steps as the traditional procedure – tying back the hair and trimming behind the hairline where the incisions will be.

-However, rather than making one long coronal incision, your surgeon will make three, four or five short scalp incisions, each less than an inch in length.
-An endoscope, which is a pencil-like camera device connected to a television monitor, is inserted through one of the incisions, allowing the surgeon to have a clear view of the muscles and tissues beneath the skin.
+However, rather than making one long coronal incision, your surgeon will make three, four, or five short scalp incisions, each less than an inch in length.
+Then, they’ll insert an endoscope, which is a pencil-like camera device connected to a television monitor, through one of the incisions, allowing them to have a clear view of the muscles and tissues beneath the skin.

-Using another instrument inserted through a different incision, the forehead skin is lifted and the muscles and underlying tissues are removed or altered to produce a smoother appearance.
-The eyebrows may also be lifted and secured into their higher position by sutures beneath the skin’s surface or by temporary fixation screws placed behind the hairline.
+Using another instrument inserted through a different incision, the surgeon lifts the forehead skin and removes or alters the muscles and underlying tissues to produce a smoother appearance.
+They may also lift the eyebrows and secure them into their higher position with sutures beneath the skin’s surface or with temporary fixation screws placed behind the hairline.

-A brow lift may sometimes be performed using an endoscope (surgical video device) and special instruments placed through small incisions made within the hairline.
-This approach allows them to reposition, alter, or remove the tissue and muscle beneath the skin to be repositioned, altered or removed, correcting the source of visible creases and furrows in the forehead.
+Sometimes, surgeons may perform a brow lift using an endoscope and special instruments placed through small incisions made within the hairline.
+This approach allows them to reposition, alter, or remove the tissue and muscle beneath the skin, correcting the source of visible creases and furrows in the forehead.

-Correction of a low-positioned or sagging brow may be made with or without the use of an endoscope through incisions at the temples and in the scalp.
+Correction of a low-positioned or sagging brow may be possible, with or without the use of an endoscope, through incisions at the temples and in the scalp.

-This technique may be done in conjunction with incisions hidden within the natural crease of the upper eyelids to eliminate frown lines between the brows, on or above the bridge of the nose.
+Surgeons may use this technique in conjunction with incisions hidden within the natural crease of the upper eyelids to eliminate frown lines between the brows, on or above the bridge of the nose.

-An alternative brow lift technique is the coronal brow lift.
-The coronal brow lift can pinpoint specific regions of the brow to correct.
+An alternative brow lift technique is the coronal brow lift, which can pinpoint specific regions of the brow to correct.

 Recovery time is often longer than the endoscopic brow lift due to the size of the incision.

-The incision lines from a brow lift are well concealed within the hair or natural contours of the face unless they are placed at the hairline to shorten the forehead.
-Results appear gradually as swelling and bruising subside to reveal smoother forehead skin and a more youthful, restful appearance.
+The incision lines from a brow lift are well concealed within the hair or natural contours of the face unless they are at the hairline to shorten the forehead.
+Results appear gradually as swelling and bruising subside to reveal smoother forehead skin and a more youthful, rested appearance.

 - Removable or absorbable sutures